roshansamuel/saras/README.md

 # Saras - Finite difference solver

-Saras is an OpenMP-MPI hybrid parallelized Navier-Stokes equation solver written in C++.
+Saras is an MPI parallelized Navier-Stokes equation solver written in C++.
 It uses the finite-difference method for calculating spatial derivatives and parallelized geometric multi-grid method for solving the pressure Poisson equation.